rickmeerwaldt/SPARQLmashup/README.md

 ```

 ### More queries
-But before the final query can be made, the MIDI Linked Data cloud needs to be explored in order to find
+Before the final query can be used, the MIDI Linked Data cloud needs to be explored in order to find
 - two songs with the same tempo
 - tracks from those songs that are going to be used in the mashup